emilianomaccaferri/epolly/README.md

 # epolly
-a very minimal webserver built with epoll
+a very minimal webserver built with epoll (WIP)